The Dominance and Monopolies Review: China

 - evidence that other undertakings respond to the change of price or other competitive factors; and

-- other undertakings' manufacturing process and techniques, their difficulties, time to be consumed, extra costs and risks in changing the line of production, the competitiveness and marketing channels of the products provided after changing the line of production, etc.
+- other undertakings' manufacturing process and techniques, their difficulties, time to be consumed, extra costs and risks in changing the production line and the competitiveness and marketing channels of the products provided after changing the production line, etc.

-Article 9 of the Guidelines provides the following factors to be considered when defining the relevant geographical market:
+Article 9 of the Guidelines provides factors to be considered defining the relevant geographical market:

 - evidence of demanders turning to other regional products when the price or other factors of the product concerned are changed;

 - the region in which the majority of customers purchase the product in practice, and the regional distribution of major business operators' products;

 - trade barriers, such as tariffs, regulations and environmental and technical factors; and

 - evidence that undertakings in other geographic areas respond to the change in price or other competitive factors; and

 - instantaneity and feasibility of supply from other geographic areas; for example, the cost for costumers to turn to undertakings in other geographic areas.